ehmicky/wild-wild-path/README.md

 - Query [arrays](#query-arrays) are friendlier to programmatic usage, and faster.
 Also, they do not require escaping, so they should be used when the input is dynamic or user-provided to prevent injection attacks.

-[`wild-wild-parser`](https://github.com/ehmicky/wild-wild-parser) can be used to convert between both formats, or to compare queries.

 ### Query strings